April through June, a full year before you hope to graduate

 At this stage, if it hasn’t come up in casual conversation already, consider asking your adviser whether it is appropriate to invite a faculty member from another university to sit on your committee.
 Their answer may be no, and that’s fine, but it’s worth asking.
 Getting a perspective from outside your home department can be useful, and search committees are generally impressed by job candidates who have support (i.e., letters of recommendation) from outside faculty.
 That said, though, it’s worth emphasizing that your home faculty are your first and best source of support.

-Thanks to the efforts of many people in the SCS, you may now find extensive and very helpful advice on the job application process on the SCS website.
+Thanks to the efforts of many people in the SCS, extensive and very helpful advice on the job application process is available on the SCS website.
 Read their notes now.

 Now is the time to begin to turn your thinking about jobs and careers outside the academy into some important decisions.
-Choose letter writers for non-academic jobs and narrow down the kinds of job for which you will apply.
+Choose letter writers for these jobs and narrow down the kinds of job for which you will apply.
+Translating your CV into a resume takes at least a full weekend, and you should run it by an appropriate career adviser on campus or a trusted friend or resource off campus.

-Sources for dissertation funding and post-doctoral fellowships are available in some predictable places: the Mellon Foundation, ACLS (note the Mellon/ACLS Dissertation Completion Fellowship), the National Endowment for the Humanities, the Ford Foundation, the Social Science Research Council, the Woodrow Wilson National Fellowship Foundation, Carnegie Foundation, the National Research Council, the Fulbright Program, the American Association of University Women.
+Sources for dissertation funding and post-doctoral fellowships are available in some predictable places: my own organization, ACLS (note the Mellon/ACLS Dissertation Completion Fellowship), the National Endowment for the Humanities, the Ford Foundation, the Social Science Research Council, the Woodrow Wilson National Fellowship Foundation, Carnegie Foundation, the National Research Council, the Fulbright Program, the American Association of University Women.
 They pop up in less predictable places too: check publications like the Chronicle of Higher Ed for advertisements and do a few thorough searches on the internet.
 Keep a sharp eye out for fellowships offered at Humanities Centers and various specialized institutes.
 Mellon post-docs relevant to most classicists, historians, and archaeologists are offered through various universities and humanities centers, sometimes chosen according to a theme (“globalism,” “race,” “borders,” and so forth) which changes yearly or every two years.
 For now, you will have to hunt these down university by university.
-ACLS also sponsors Public Fellows, PhDs hired into non-academic positions in cultural institutions, presses, and the like.
+ACLS also sponsors the Leading Edge program, which places PhDs in non-academic positions in non-profits such as cultural institutions, presses, and the like.

 Sign up for any and all services offered by your university notifying students of these opportunities.
 One useful resource is the IRIS database.
 Ask faculty where they and recent graduates have applied for post-doctoral support.
 Google “society of fellows” to learn more about opportunities at Harvard, Columbia, Michigan, and elsewhere.
 Read the grants and fellowships notices in the Chronicle of Higher Education, Inside Higher Ed, the SCS newsletter, the New York Review of Books, London Review of Books, LA Review of Books, and any relevant newsletter in other disciplines.